bio-ai-source/UNIFY/README.md

     - python main.py

 ### Requirements
-DIANA is tested to work under Python 3.10.14
+UNIFY is tested to work under Python 3.10.14
 The required dependencies for UNIFY are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.